open/close all folders

 - Only Known by Their Nickname: It's a rather sad case: he hates his nickname, which was given to him by other boys who teased him at school.

 - Parental Neglect / My Parents Are Dead: Piggy talks about his aunt as if she's his mother, implying that he either spent most of his time with her because his parents were too busy/neglected him, or she was his legal guardian because his parents were dead.

-- Scapegoat: Piggy will get blamed for everything bad that happens on the island.
+- Scapegoat: Piggy gets blamed for everything bad that happens on the island.

 - The Smart Guy: Has most logic out of all the boys, while Simon is the most spiritually intelligent.

 - Sour Supporter: Is reluctant about voting for Ralph, given how Ralph acted towards him at first, but he decides he's still better than Jack.
-He's also skeptical and cynic regarding the behavior of the other boys, particularly Jack's, which is why he becomes Jack's punching bag.
+He's also skeptical and cynical regarding the behavior of the other boys, particularly Jack's, which is why he becomes Jack's punching bag.

 - Wise Beyond His Years: Is the most intelligent, along with Simon.

 Played by: Tom Chapin (1963 film); Chris Furrh (1990 film)Another boy about Ralph's age who is controlling, short-tempered, and arrogant.
 He wanted to be chief to begin with but lost the election in favor of Ralph himself.
 He serves as the story's main antagonist.

-- Ambiguous Disorder: Unlike Roger, who has an obvious case of sociopathy, Jack is more ambiguous, as he has great oratory skills, is unable to get close to people emotionally, has an obsessive personality as he is always set on controlling and dominating everyone, has trouble controlling his anger that leads to destructive behavior and actual chaos, but unlike the actual sociopath profile, Jack briefly shows vague guilt at one point, if his surprise at Piggy's murder is taken as 'mortification'.
-If it's not, then he's an actual sociopath.
+- Ambiguous Disorder: Unlike Roger, who has an obvious case of sociopathy, Jack is more ambiguous, as he has great oratory skills, is unable to get close to people emotionally, has an obsessive personality as he is always set on controlling and dominating everyone, has trouble controlling his anger that leads to destructive behavior and actual chaos, but unlike the actual sociopath profile, Jack briefly shows vague guilt at one point, if his surprise at Piggy's murder is taken as brief compassion.
+Even though he might have been just surprised by the fact that Roger acted outside of his orders, since he immediately tries to reestablish his authority by attempting to kill Ralph.

-- Arch-Enemy: Ralph's.
-Jack ends up as the Big Bad of the book.
+- Arch-Enemy: He serves this role to Ralph, ending up as the Big Bad of the book.